microsoft/FigmaSharp/README.md

 # Setting Up

-To get documents from Figma you'll need to generate a Personal Access Token.
+To get documents from figma.com you'll need to generate a Personal Access Token.
 Sign in to Figma and in the main menu, go to `Help and Account` -> `Account Settings` and `Create new token`.
 This will be your only chance to copy the token, so make sure you keep a copy of this in a secure place.

 ```CSharp